qhuy1901/IT001-IntroductionToProgramming/README.md

 # IT001-IntroductionToProgramming
-Here are some basic exercises introduction to programming in python.
+Here are some basic exercises introduction to programming in python